bsc-pm/dlb/doc/user_guide/source/how_to_run_talp.rst

 .. math::
     \frac{ \max_{j} (\sum_{i \in \mathbb{N}_{j}}^{} T^{u}_{i}) \times N_{n} }{ (\max_{i} T^{u}_{i}) \times N_{p} }

+Intra-node Load Balance determines the load balance inside the most loaded node.
+This load imbalance can be mitigated by using LEWI.
 ----------
  Inter-node Load Balance
 ----------
 .. math::
     \frac{  \sum_{i}^{N_{p}} T^{u}_{i} }{ (\sum_{i \in \mathbb{N}_{j}}^{N_{p}} T^{u}_{i}) \times N_{n}}

+Inter-node Load Balance determines the load balance between the nodes.

 ----------
  Average IPC
 ----------

 For this metric we introduce the number of instructions :math:`I_i` and the number of cycles they took as :math:`C_i` by the :math:`i`-th MPI process.

 .. math::
     \frac{  \sum_{i}^{N_{p}} I_i }{ \sum_{i}^{N_{p}} C_i}

+In superscalar machines, its possible to complete more than 1 instruction per clock cycle.
+So this value ranges in most modern X86_64 from 0 to a maxmimum of 4.
+Anything below 1 for a computational region is normally a bad sign and should  be investigated.

 Definining custom monitoring regions